 Having a Mirrorless or a DSLR is great however it’s not really as practical in some cases, it does not really fit in my pockets, it weights way too much, it attracts attention from people around.

 In 2000 the mobile cameras were, well, let’s say in the experimental phase.
 It was easier to justify the money.

-They are good for a general use, especially when there is lots of light, but they have the own limits.
+They are good for general use, especially when there is lots of light, but they have their own limits.

 Another reason I bought a compact camera for travel was, in true honesty, also the price, still reasonable compared to the first digital SLR!!

-Last year I started a monthly comparison list of the great cameras for travel photography including DSLR and Mirrorless.
+Last year I started a monthly comparison list of the great cameras for travel photography including Mirrorless.
 It was time to concentrate on the compact camera segment.

 How did it go?

-Read on for the lessons I learnt and what you should focus when selecting your best small camera for travelling
+Read on for the lessons I learnt and what you should focus on when selecting your best small camera for travelling

-What I like the most of today’s travel compact cameras is that they can be used in auto mode (as point and shoot, in a similar way to the mobile), in semi and in full manual mode, like I would do with with my DSLR, adding so much more creativity.
+What I like the most of today’s travel compact cameras is that they can be used in auto mode (as point and shoot, in a similar way to the mobile), in semi and in full manual mode, like I would do with my DSLR, adding so much more creativity.

 Now, how can you select the pocket cameras based on your budget and vacation?
-What are the most important things?

 These are some of the characteristics I check before buying any camera, especially if I plan to take it with me when travelling.

-I still remember mobiles with an higher Megapixel resolution than professional cameras, and I am talking of just few years ago.
+I still remember mobiles with a higher Megapixel resolution than professional cameras, and I am talking of just a few years ago.